i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Add gen 4 + moves to Easy Chat system.
 (Will not be ready until no new gen 4+ moves will be given to pokemon.)
     - Give post-HoF trainer rosters Pokemon outside the Hoenn Dex.
     - Maybe modify how badly poisoned works.
+    - Potentially add in FR/LG locations to get non-Hoenn Pokemon.
+        - Tanoby Ruins/Chambers - Unown
+    - Allow entry to the Cave of Origin post HoF.
+        - Also add in the unused maps.
+    - Remove the 5 guys from Mauville Pokemon Center.
+        - Replace their functions with something else instead.

 ## Changes